Chocolate Fudge Cake

 What Makes this Chocolate Cake Different?

 We've made many scratch chocolate cake recipes over the years!
-There are two main differences in today's fudge cake recipe.
+There are two main differences in today's fudge cake recipe: the cocoa powder and the vegetable oil.

 How to Make Chocolate Fudge Cake